Get the Best Small Business Financing Options

 How Do I Qualify For a Small Business Loan?

 There are a few factors involved in your approval.

 Creditworthiness: Credit Score

-How does your personal credit, credit score and credit report affect qualifying for small business loans?
+How do your personal credit, credit score, and credit report affect qualifying for small business loans?

 Good Personal credit of the business owner plays a significant role in determining what, if any, loans small businesses can be approved for by lender loan applications.
 As a business owner, the better your personal credit is, the more funding options you will have to choose from and the easier it will be to qualify.
 However, it’s essential to know that not all financing offers involve a personal credit check and the credit score isn't everything.

 How to Understand, Review, and Analyze your Credit Score

 A smart thing to do is pull your own credit information using all three credit bureaus to see your credit score for Equifax, Experian, and TransUnion.
 (Be wary of sites that offer you “a credit score” as that may be another credit risk model other than FICO).
 As a rule of thumb, a personal credit score of 750 FICO and up is Excellent, a credit score of 720 FICO and higher is good, a credit score of 680 FICO and higher is Fair, a credit score of 680 to 620 FICO is marginal, and below 620 credit score is considered poor.
 For the most part, the longer the term and the lower cost of small business loans will require a higher credit score and standards to qualify.

 How long you have been in business is a significant factor in determining qualifications and repayment guidelines for loan products.
 Let’s face it; business lending is a risky business.
 Business leaders need to see a track record to take a calculated risk in providing you with a term loan.
 Many businesses don’t make it past the first year in business, so obviously, business lenders will be cautious if you have less than two years in business when providing loans.

 What financial documents and information will business lenders need for small company loans?